145

 But Guar works well with LBG, with each amplifying the powers of the other.
 So they are often used in combination.

-Used in high quantities, Guar can give ice cream a chewy texture like toffee, which may be desirable or not depending on how you like your ice cream!
+Used in high quantities, Guar can give ice cream a chewy texture like toffee, which may be desirable, or not, depending on how you like your ice cream!

 Some Guar gums have a strong "beany" flavor that is detectable in ice cream and obviously undesirable.
 So you may have to shop around to find a brand that doesn't have that taste!